pymc-devs/pymc-examples/myst_nbs/case_studies/BEST.myst.md

 +++

 * Authored by Andrew Straw in Dec, 2012 ([best](https://github.com/strawlab/best))
-* Ported to PyMC3 by Thomas Wiecki in 2015
+* Ported to PyMC by Thomas Wiecki in 2015
 * Updated by Chris Fonnesbeck in Dec, 2020
 * Ported to PyMC4 by Andrés Suárez in Ene, 2022 ([pymc-examples#52](https://github.com/pymc-devs/pymc-examples/issues/52))